 Verdict: is the Toyota Land Cruiser Commercial any good?

 It's easy to look at the crudity of the Land Cruiser Commercial and expect a second-world driving experience; particularly when the cost is so reasonable.
-Far from it – the only real difference between this and regular Land Cruisers is additional technology and trim, meaning the Commercial rides and handles well enough to keep buyers of a premium SUV happy, let alone those looking for a tough van or pickup alternative.
+Far from it – the only real difference between this and regular Land Cruisers is additional technology and trim in the 'passenger' models, meaning the Commercial rides and handles well enough to keep buyers of a premium SUV happy, let alone those looking for a tough van or pickup alternative.

 Skip to our full verdict on...